ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

-In this section, we first describe the methodology used to obtain the datasets and to train the DRL agent.
-Then, we make some experimental study to see the performance gap between DRL, LS and Enero.
+In this section, we first describe the implementation details and the methodology used to obtain the datasets and to train the DRL agent.
+Then, we made an experimental study to see the performance gap between DRL, LS and Enero.
 Finally, we perform a series of experiments on different real-world network scenarios.
-Specifically, we wanted to answer the following questions: \begin{itemize} \item What is the performance gap between DRL, LS and Enero for solving TE problems?
-(Subsection~\ref{sec:drl_ls_hybrid_method}) \item How does Enero perform when the traffic matrix changes during time?
-(Subsection~\ref{sec:dynamic_tm}) \item What is Enero's performance when the topology changes as a result of link failures?
-(Subsection~\ref{sec:link_failures}) \item What is Enero's performance and execution cost compared with state-of-the-art TE solutions?
-(Subsection~\ref{sec:operation_perf_cost}) \end{itemize}
+Specifically, we want to answer the following questions: \begin{itemize} \item What is the performance gap between DRL, LS and Enero for solving TE problems?
+(Section~\ref{sec:drl_ls_hybrid_method}) \item How does Enero perform when the traffic matrix changes during time?
+(Section~\ref{sec:dynamic_tm}) \item What is Enero's performance when the topology changes as a result of link failures?
+(Section~\ref{sec:link_failures}) \item What is Enero's performance and execution cost compared with state-of-the-art TE solutions?
+(Section~\ref{sec:operation_perf_cost}) \end{itemize}

 All the experiments were executed on off-the-shelf hardware without any specific hardware accelerator or high performance software optimization engine.
 Specifically, we used a machine with Ubuntu 20.04.1 LTS with processor AMD Ryzen 9 3950X 16-Core Processor.